cfjedimaster/raymondcamden2020/_posts/2022/05/02/2022-05-02-building-table-sorting-and-pagination-in-alpinejs.md

 });
 ```

 So first off, `nextPage` and `previousPage` handle moving the user back and forth among the pages of data.
 The really important bit is `pagedCats`.
 It handles figuring out what 'slice' of the data should be returned.
 It also has to handle the data not being there yet.
-I didn't think I needed that as I thought `init` would fire before any read to data, but without it I got an error.
+I didn't think I needed that as I thought `init` would fire before any read to data, but without it, I got an error.
 Hence me returning a simple empty array if my cats aren't in yet.

 Now, I mentioned in part two I had forgotten something and I take care of it here.
 Notice this bit in `init`: